polestar/video-optimisation/docs/domains/dotcom/sections/SectionVideoCards/README.md

 ### Resolution and aspect ratio per device

-At the moment this componet only supports a single video.
+At the moment this component only supports a single video for all devices.
 With this in mind we've opted for a resoltion of `864x486px`, since it gives us the best balance in quailty and performance for the different devices.

 | Aspect ratio | Size        | File size threshold                   | Duration                    | Format | Autoplay | Audio | Preset        |
 | ------------ | ----------- | ------------------------------------- | --------------------------- | ------ | -------- | ----- | ------------- |